By Dietitian Jill

 And that was the year where I cooked the whole meal myself.
 I must admit I love my cooking.
 Most of us … me included … tend to pull out all the stops … and wear drawstring pants … on Thanksgiving and other holidays.

 But here’s some wake-up advice from my fave website (and books) Eat This, Not That!
 Their whole idea is … if you make better choices for some of the things you eat … especially at this time of year … that you’ll lose weight.

 This year, I’m publishing this early enough for those who are cooking to make better choices.
 If you’re eating (and who isn’t!), this guide might also help you opt for less fat and calories for some of your holiday foods.
 That’s why I’ve divided these best and worst into food categories.
 And you can access the entire Eat This, Not That! article here if you want to know more.

 If the nutritional analysis … especially of calories, sugar, and fat … doesn’t deter you from eating some of these, I don’t know what will.
-Of course … you can choose to roll on the floor … but me … I would opt for a little less than that this Thanksgiving … because I’m heading for an Hispanic traditional meal with 20 people …
+Of course … you can choose to roll on the floor … but me … I would opt for a little less than that this Thanksgiving … because I’m heading for a traditional meal with over ten people …

 I thought I’d start here first because I’m always dreaming about it … it’s often about the only time I get pumpkin pie all year … and I love it … it’s also the …

 BEST: Pumpkin Pie 1/8th pie: 192 calories, 6.3 g fat (2.8 g saturated fat), 230 mg sodium, 29.6 g carbs, (1.5 fiber, 25.3 g sugar), 5.4 g protein

 WORST: Pecan Pie 1/8th pie: 645 calories, 40.6 g fat (15.4 g saturated fat), 348 mg sodium, 66.2 g carbs, (3.5 g fiber, 34 g sugar), 8 g protein